enyojs/enyo-docs/developer-guide/getting-started/moonstone-app-tutorial.md

 ```

 You may recall that setting `searchText` kicks off a fetch of the
-`flickr.SearchCollection` via the `flickr.Store`, using the parameters passed
+`flickr.SearchCollection` via the `flickr` source, using the parameters passed
 from the collection.
 When the collection gets its data, each record will be
 wrapped in our `flickr.ImageModel`, and the `moon.DataGridList` will be notified
 that new models were added to its `collection` property.
 The grid list will